-Honoring those who overcame challenges in the past while also looking toward uncertainties in the future was the focus of keynote speaker Dr. Albert J. Schexnider Thursday morning as Grambling State University held its annual Founder’s Day Convocation inside the Frederick C. Hobdy Assembly Center.
+Honoring those who overcame challenges in the past while also looking toward uncertainties in the future was the focus of keynote speaker Dr. Alvin J. Schexnider Thursday morning as Grambling State University held its annual Founder’s Day Convocation inside the Frederick C. Hobdy Assembly Center.

 Schexnider, a 1968 Grambling State graduate and former executive vice president and interim president at Norfolk State University began by paying tribute to the tradition of excellence established by Grambling’s Founder’s and continued by current GSU Dr. Martin Lemelle, Jr.